openhab/openhab-docs/developers/module-types/index.md

 Just keep in mind, that this only describes your triggers, conditions and actions, but the automation engine will not yet know what to do when encountering such a module.
+We implement the handlers in a follow up section.

 ```java
 @NonNullByDefault